rollkit/centralized-sequencer/README.md

 ## Usage

-centralized-sequencer exposes a gRPC service that can be used with any gRPC client to sequence rollup transactions to the celestia network.
+centralized-sequencer exposes a gRPC service that can be used with any gRPC client to sequence rollup transactions to a DA layer.

 ## Example